meshtastic/Meshtastic-Apple/Meowtastic/Circles Of Hell/README.md

 things needed to be done everytime code is pulled from original repository

 ## BLEManager
-- `connectTo(peripheral: CBPeripheral)` - do not stop scanning, leave it on Connect screen
+- `connectTo(peripheral)` - do not stop scanning, leave it on Connect screen
+- `centralManager(_, didConnect)` - always save device we connected to as preferred